Have you ever wondered what it would be like to lie on a bed with hundreds of nails and no blood gushing out?

 You can also shop at the museum store for unusual items like brainteasers or buy a framed photograph of you and your loved ones in a kaleidoscope.

-On the Museum of Senses booking page, select a date and number of tickets, and buy them immediately.
+Visit the booking page for Prague Museum of Sense, select your travel date and the number of tickets, and make the booking.

 Museum of Senses entry tickets